W. THOMAS PARROTT, III

 Contracts and Business Transactions

-He has lectured on business law matters for the Virginia State Bar, the Fairfax County Bar, the National Business Institute, and the United States Department of State.
-He is a member of the American Bar Association’s Business Law Section, its Mergers & Acquisitions Committee, its Center for Professional Responsibility, and the Mediation Committee and the Corporate Alternative Dispute Resolution Committee of its Section of Dispute Resolution.
+He has lectured on business law matters for the Virginia State Bar, the Fairfax County Bar, the National Business Institute, the Virginia Society of Certified Public Accountants, and the United States Department of State.
+He is a member of the American Bar Association’s Business Law Section, its Mergers & Acquisitions Committee, its Dispute Resolution Committee, and its Center for Professional Responsibility.
+He is a member of the Virginia State Bar's Section of Business Law and its Joint Alternative Dispute Resolution Committee.

 Tom serves as outside company counsel to many of his clients, quarterbacking the handling of their legal matters.

-· Business breakups, shareholder disputes, LLC member disputes, and fiduciary duty counseling and representation: Tom has represented numerous parties and companies in advising upon, negotiating, mediating, and documenting company split-ups and business breakups and the workout of shareholder disputes, LLC member disputes, and partnership disputes without the need for litigation.
+Shareholder disputes, LLC owner disputes, and fiduciary duty counseling and representation: Tom has represented numerous parties and companies in advising upon, negotiating, mediating, and documenting company split-ups and business breakups and the workout of shareholder disputes, LLC member disputes, and partnership disputes without the need for litigation.
 Tom regularly provides guidance to his clients on fiduciary duty matters involved in such disputes, and has also supported litigators with corporate/LLC/partnership law expertise in such disputes that have to be litigated.
-Tom has represented medical, distance education, commercial insurance, IT, government contracting, consulting, telecom, purchasing group, and 8(a) companies and their shareholders and members involving such workouts, resolution of shareholder disputes and LLC member disputes, company split-ups, and fiduciary duty matters, without the need for litigation.
+Tom has represented medical, distance education, commercial insurance, IT, government contracting, consulting, telecom, purchasing group, and 8(a) companies and their shareholders and members involving such workouts, resolution of shareholder disputes and LLC member disputes, company split-ups, and fiduciary duty matters, without the need for litigation in most cases.